MicrosoftDocs/microsoft-salescopilot-docs/articles/view-record-details.md

 ## Open a record in your CRM

-The information that's available in Sales app is a subset of the information that's stored in your organization's customer relationship management (CRM) system.
+The information that's available in the Sales app is a subset of the information that's stored in your organization's customer relationship management (CRM) system.
 To view the complete details of a record, open it in your CRM.

 If you're using Salesforce as your CRM, this feature works only if you're using the Lightning Experience.